mehulagg/gitlab/doc/user/project/wiki/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/33475) in GitLab 11.3.

-Starting with GitLab 11.3, any file that is uploaded to the wiki via the GitLab interface will be stored in the wiki Git repository, and it will be available if you clone the wiki repository locally.
+Starting with GitLab 11.3, any file that is uploaded to the wiki via the GitLab interface is stored in the wiki Git repository, and it is available if you clone the wiki repository locally.
 All uploaded files prior to GitLab 11.3 are stored in GitLab itself.
-If you want them to be part of the wiki's Git repository, you will have to upload them again.
+If you want them to be part of the wiki's Git repository, you must upload them again.

 ### Special characters in page titles